cirosantilli/db/mysql.md

 The output should contain neither `t0` nor `t1`.

-###show create table
+### SHOW CREATE TABLE

 Shows the exact command needed to to create a table, including options that depend on defaults and were not explicitly given at table creation.

     CREATE TABLE t (
         c0 INT(2) NOT NULL AUTO_INCREMENT,